Butch Lee

-Alfred "Butch" Lee Jr. (born December 5, 1956) is a Puerto Rican retired professional basketball player.
+Alfred "Butch" Lee Jr. (born December 5, 1956) is a Puerto Rican former professional basketball player.
 Lee was the first Puerto Rican and first Latin American-born athlete to play in the National Basketball Association (NBA), accomplishing this after being selected in the first round of the 1978 NBA draft.

 He began his career in the NCAA, where he gathered several "Player of the Year" recognitions and earned All-American honors as both a junior and senior while at Marquette University.
 Lee was selected as the Most Outstanding Player at the 1977 Final Four where he led the Warriors to the school's first national championship.
 The university recognized this by retiring his jersey.

 In the NBA, he played for the Atlanta Hawks, Cleveland Cavaliers and the Los Angeles Lakers.
 Lee concluded his career in the Baloncesto Superior Nacional (BSN).
 He is known to be the only Puerto Rican professional basketball player to win championships in the NCAA, NBA, and BSN.
 Lee was also a member of the Puerto Rican national team.

 Playing career

 Early life and college

 Lee was born in Santurce, San Juan, Puerto Rico to Gloria and Alfred Lee Sr. Lee's family moved to Harlem, New York, U.S., when he was a young child.
 There he went on to become a 1st Team, PSAL All City basketball player and honor student at the DeWitt Clinton High School in the Bronx.

 Lee showed talent for basketball since an early age, and he impressed many college scouts with his game style.
 He accepted an offer to play for Marquette University, starring there from 1974 to 1978.
 In 1974 Lee asked his coach Al McGuire to allow him to play for the United States Olympic basketball team.
 However, his coach had sent someone else and Lee went to Puerto Rico where he qualified for the Puerto Rican national basketball team.
 When Puerto Rico played against the U.S. in the 1976 Summer Olympics, Lee made 15 out of 18 field goals and scored 35 points.
-The U.S. still avoided an upset, defeating Puerto Rico by one point, 95-94.
+The U.S. still avoided an upset, defeating Puerto Rico by one point, 95–94.

 In 1977, Lee led Marquette to the Final Four in what McGuire had announced would be his final season.
-The Warriors defeated UNC-Charlotte 51-49 in the semifinal round when Lee found Jerome Whitehead with a length of the court pass for a score just before the buzzer.
-In the final against North Carolina, Lee scored 19 points and led the Warriors to a come-from-behind 67-59 victory to secure the national championship.
+The Warriors defeated UNC-Charlotte 51–49 in the semifinal round when Lee found Jerome Whitehead with a length of the court pass for a score just before the buzzer.
+In the final against North Carolina, Lee scored 19 points and led the Warriors to a come-from-behind 67–59 victory to secure the national championship.
 Lee was named the tournament's most outstanding player.